cjoyy/os242/links.md

 5. [LinuxCommand](https://linuxcommand.org/) - Provides a basic introduction to Linux commands, including touch.
 It’s a good starting point for beginners.
 6. [C Language Tutorial](https://www.w3schools.com/c/) - Provides comprehensive tutorials and resources for learning C programming, offering examples and exercises for beginners and developers to enhance their coding skills.
 7. [Fundamentals of Operating Systems](https://www.freecodecamp.org/news/learn-about-operating-systems-in-depth/) - Covering key concepts like process management, CPU scheduling, and memory management for a deep academic understanding.
+8. [How to Use SCP (Secure Copy)](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) - Explains how to use the `scp` command to securely transfer files and directories between two systems using SSH.